 Inaugurated in 1985, this is one of Lisbon's most iconic shopping complexes.
 Its distinctive architecture remains the antithesis of sleek â" blocks of chunky, ungainly post-modernist towers of steel and glass set over a two-tier arcade comprising 238 shops, stores and boutiques, six banks, a post office and a multiplex cinema.
 There are also two beauty centers and 50 restaurants.
 And all this set over a car park for 900 vehicles!
 Anchor stores include the Jumbo-Pão de Açúcar hypermarket, FNAC music and bookstore, and sports and outdoor clothing brand Sportzone.
 Among the upscale fashion brands represented are Calvin Klein, Ralph Lauren and Hugo Boss.
 If you're shopping for kids there's plenty of choices, with shops like Imaginarium and Lanidor Kids catering for youngsters.
 And this is also a good place to browse for TV and telecom solutions: Vodafone has a store here as does Bang and Olufsen.

 Upscale Spanish-owned department store El Corte Inglés is renowned for its choice of leading designer fashion, with exclusive brands such as Carolina Herrera, Hugo Boss, Escada, Ralph Lauren and Burberry, among others labels, attracting the more discerning customer.
-Besides clothing, the store is known for its bespoke range of accessories, items such as watches from Jaeger-LeCoultre and TAG Heuer, handbags made by Loewe, Michael Kors, Longchamp, Bimba & Lola, and Bvlgari, and jewelry from Versace, Pasquale Bruni and Gucci.
-Shoppers can also browse for cosmetics (Customers can enjoy a brief information session with a free make-up demonstration using products by Dior, Chanel, La Prairie, Lancôme, MAC, La Mer or Lancaster) and home decoration.
-Another alluring feature of El Corte Inglés is its Club del Gourmet stocked with ample and varied selections of homemade delicacies, vintage wines, whiskeys and champagnes, organized in association with some of Portugal's top chefs.
+Besides clothing and home decoration, the store is known for its bespoke range of accessories, items such as watches from Jaeger-LeCoultre and TAG Heuer, handbags made by Loewe, Michael Kors, Longchamp, Bimba & Lola, and Bvlgari, and jewelry from Versace, Pasquale Bruni and Gucci.
+Shoppers can also browse for cosmetics from Dior, Chanel, La Prairie, Lancôme, and other top-brand names.
+Another alluring feature of El Corte Inglés is its Club del Gourmet, an entire floor stocked with ample and varied selections of homemade delicacies, vintage wines, whiskeys and champagnes, and other goodies organized in association with some of Portugal's top chefs.

 One of the biggest shopping malls on the Iberian Peninsula, Colombo features over 370 stores offering an incredible variety of choice for the shopper.
 Among the most frequented retails outlets is the Disney Store, a big hit with the kids.
-Another favorite is Toys "R" Us.
-But there's also French retailer FNAC for books, CDs and everything electrical, including the latest computers and smartphones, among other crowd-pullers.
-Primark is the discount crowd pleaser.
-A huge hypermarket anchors the center, and nearly 70 restaurants are on hand to provide hungry customers with anything from burgers and fries to authentic Portuguese gastronomy.
-Leisure facilities extend to a multiplex cinema (all films are sub-titled, never dubbed, unless it's an animated feature) and there are a dozen customer service points and several ATMs located over three floors.
+But there's also French retailer FNAC for books, CDs and everything electrical, including the latest computers and smartphones, among other tech treats.
+Primark is the discount clothes store crowd pleaser.
+A huge hypermarket anchors the centre, and nearly 70 restaurants are on hand to provide hungry customers with anything from burgers and fries to authentic Portuguese gastronomy.
+Leisure facilities extend to a multiplex cinema (all films are sub-titled, never dubbed, unless it's an animated feature) which includes an IMEX.
+A bowling alley and roof-top garden serve as other time-out distractions.
+There are also numerous customer service points and several ATMs located over three floors.
 There is plenty of underground parking.